Skip to main content

 }'

-Alternative: Inline CSV DataIf you want to pass CSV data directly instead of using file URLs, use the csv field.
-This serves the same function as file sources but lets you include the data inline:
+Alternative: Inline CSV DataIf you want to pass CSV data directly instead of using file URLs, use the csv field:

 curl -X POST https://data.tako.com/api/v1/threads \